MartyIce/martyice.github.io/about.md

 recent Books:
 ---

+* <a href="https://www.amazon.com/Outsider-Novel-Stephen-King/dp/1501180983">Stephen King - The Outsider</a> - it's been years since I've read any Stephen King.
+I've probably read *all* his older books, but he's probably written 5-10 in recent years that I haven't even thought about.
+My wife picked this one up at the libary, and I swallowed it whole.
+Now I'm going back and reading all his books I've neglected over the years.
+He doesn't get much credit from "literary types", but his books are always a pleasure to me.

 * <a href="https://www.amazon.com/dp/B009Y4I4Y2/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1">Paula McLain - The Paris Wife</a> - continuing my Ernest Hemingway journey, this is a "historical fiction" book written from the point of view of Papa's first wife, Hadley.
 While there certainly has to be some "creative license" in some of the dialogue and events, it feels very real and accurate.
 Great insight and portal into Hemingway's early/formative years as an author.